Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 17 games this year and have walked away with the win four times (23.5%) in those games.
+- The Rockies have been victorious in five, or 27.8%, of the 18 contests they have been chosen as underdogs in this season.

-- This season, Colorado has won two of its 10 games, or 20%, when it's the underdog by at least +165 on the moneyline.
+- Colorado has a record of 2-7 in games where oddsmakers have it as underdogs of at least +170 on the moneyline.

-- The Rockies have an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 37% chance of coming away with a victory in the contest.

-- Colorado's games have gone over the total in 11 of its 23 chances.
+- Games involving Colorado have gone over the total set by oddsmakers in 11 of 24 chances this season.

 - The Rockies are 2-1-0 against the spread in their three games with a line set by sportsbooks this season.